arkhitech/redmine_update_reminder/README.md

 bundle exec rake redmine:plugins:migrate RAILS_ENV=production
 ```

-The `tools` folder has the examples of the plugin config files and the `init.d` startup script
+The `extras` folder has the examples of the plugin config files and the `init.d` startup script

 ### Upgrade form 0.2 to 0.3+